sebnitu/vrembem/packages/vrembem/README.md

 ### Markup

 Include the component's markup into your project.
-Use the [online documentation](https://vrembem.com) for more information, code examples and available modifiers.
+Use the [online documentation](https://vrembem.com) for more information, customization options, code examples and available modifiers.

 ```html
 <div class="drawer__wrapper">